MisterAbyss/MisterAbyss/README.md

 - ☆.This is mostly for Ponytown!!
 I might use it for future projects, who knows ^u^!!!!.☆
 - ☆.My friend requests are off, I also unadd inactive users please tell me if you are OFFLINE, just tell me who you are and ask for be added again if I unadd you :333!!!.☆
-- ☆.I usually play this game to relax, often times I'm lurking or making skins!!!
-Please don't drag me into drama... ÚnÙ.☆
+- ☆.I usually play this game to relax, often times I'm lurking or making skins!!!.☆
 - ☆.You can ask for my SimplyPlural if you are friended to me!!!
 I keep it for my system friends.☆
 - ☆.I get anxious very easily <:)!!!
 I might stop talking or briefly leave the conversation/game if I get too overwhelmed.☆
 - ☆.Almost always off tabbed or sometimes lurking, please whisper to get my attention.